 Q: I’m teaching a pair of courses next term on nonfiction and have been thinking about the idea of naming something by what it isn’t.
 That seems odd and got me to wondering just when and where the term “nonfiction” was first used.
 Any idea?

-A: My first thought was that only bureaucrats could conceive of naming something by what it isn’t.
-Lo and behold, I find, the bureaucrats strike again!
+A: Our first thought was that only bureaucrats could conceive of naming something by what it isn’t.

 The term appears to have lost its hyphen (at least in the OED citations) in the early 1950s.
 The earliest hyphen-less example cited is in The Celebrity, a 1951 novel by Laura Z. Hobson: “In this bad slump, nonfiction’s the only thing selling – apart from one or two novels a year.”